Tensorial structure of the lifting doctrine in constructive domain theory

 \begin{xsect}{Introduction}

 Axiomatic approaches to domain theory take place in a \emph{monoidal adjunction} between a category of ``predomains'' and a category of ``domains''.
 The simplest notion of predomain is given by \emph{directed complete partial orders} (dcpos) and Scott--continuous functions between them; a corresponding notion of domain arises by considering algebras for an appropriate commutative monad on the preorder-enriched category of predomains.
-Most commonly, domains are considered to be algebras for \emph{lifting monad} $\LL$ on the category of predomains that introduces partiality.
+Most commonly, domains are considered to be algebras for a \emph{lifting monad} $\LL$ on predomains that introduces partiality.

-From this abstract definition, we may \emph{not} conclude that lifting is defined on points by taking the coproduct with $\One$, as \citet{kock:1995} has pointed out, unless the ambient topos is boolean; in general, we must use the partial map classifier of the ambient topos.
+From this abstract definition, we may \emph{not} conclude that lifting is defined on points by taking the coproduct with $\One$, as Kock has pointed out~\cite{kock:1995}, unless the ambient topos is boolean; in general, we must use the partial map classifier of the ambient topos.
 This difference from classical domain theory is the source of many subtleties in the constructive setting.

-For the Eilenberg--Moore resolution $L\dashv U : \LiftAlg\to\Dcpo$ of the lifting monad to be monoidal, we of course presuppose that $\LiftAlg$ has a monoidal product $\otimes$; then the left adjoint being strong monoidal means that we have coherent isomorphisms $L\prn{A\times B}\cong LA\otimes LB$, \etc. This property can be seen as a definition of the tensor on \emph{free} domains (take the free domain on the cartesian product of the generators), but it does not immediately follow from this that we may extend the tensor to operate on non-free domains.
+If the Eilenberg--Moore resolution $L\dashv U : \LiftAlg\to\Dcpo$ of the lifting monad is going to be monoidal, then $\LiftAlg$ would need to have a monoidal product $\otimes$; then the left adjoint being strong monoidal would mean that we have coherent isomorphisms $L\prn{A\times B}\cong LA\otimes LB$, \etc. Therefore we always know how to define the tensor product on \emph{free} domains, but it does not immediately follow from this that we may extend the tensor to operate on non-free domains.